 Another German describing the world and what should be done about it was Oswald Spengler.
 He had studied math, science, history and philosophy, and he wrote The Decline of the West, first published in 1918.
-It was popular in Germany, where, in the wake of defeat in war, people thought the world was going to hell.
+It was popular in Germany.
+There, in the wake of defeat in the Great War, people thought the world was going to hell.

-Spengler did some old-fashioned philosophizing: spinning ideas produced by what he thought was his own brilliance rather than generalizations supported by a substantial body of data – as scientists and economists are supposed to do.
+Spengler did some old-fashioned idea spinning.
 He called it "penetrating recognition."
 He complained that history written by others was just facts.
-He came up with the grand conclusion that each civilization was an isolated entity animated by a dominant idea, or world view (weltanschauung).
+His approach was old-fashioned too in his adherence to the concept of "essence."
+He tried employing his penetrating recognition to grasp the essence of civilizations other than his own.
+He came up with the grand conclusion that each civilization was an isolated entity animated by a dominant idea or world view (weltanschauung).
 Each civilization, he claimed, had its "soul," or "spirit," a style of art and thought that grows and decays.
-His approach was old-fashioned too in its adherence to a concept of that which was elusive in the scientific age: essence.
-He tried employing his penetrating recognition to grasp the essence of other civilizations and his own.

 Spengler noted that the way history was being written by others was a revealing sign "that our path is downward" – in other words in a phase of cultural decline.

 In addition to other historians as villains, he added urban growth.
 He wrote:

 Long ago the country bore the country-town and nourished it with her best blood.
 Now the giant city sucks the country dry, insatiably and incessantly demanding and devouring fresh streams of men, till it wearies and dies in the midst of an almost uninhabited waste of country.